Question: What is chemical peel frosting? Is it safe?

 Answer:

-Frosting may look really scary, but it is normal for medium depth peels.
-Places where your skin frosts will also be the places where you will peel (and brown) the most.
+Frosting may look really scary, but it is normal for medium depth chemical peels.
+Places where your skin frosts will actually be the places where you will peel (and brown) the most.
+This doesn't mean that you want to frost everywhere though.
+Places on your skin that frost usually scab over and take longer to heal than places on your skin that don't frost.

-When frosting occurs, the chemical peel is usually immediately neutralized (with water or a prepared solution) so it doesn't damage your skin.
+When frosting occurs, the chemical peel is usually neutralized immediately (with water or a prepared neutralizing solution) so it doesn't damage your skin any further.
+Letting your skin frost too much is bad, but some frosting is generally okay, as long as you take good care of your skin post-peel.

 Back « Skin FAQ